fauna/fauna-python/README.rst

 Basic Usage
 -------------
-You can expect a ``Client`` instance to have reasonable defaults, like the Fauna endpoint ``db.fauna.com`` and a global HTTP client, but you will always need to supply a secret.
+You can expect a ``Client`` instance to have reasonable defaults, like the Fauna endpoint ``db.fauna.com`` and a global HTTP client, but you will always need to configure a secret.

 You can configure your secret by passing it directly to the client or by setting an environment variable.